Experts in characterising microbial communities by DNA metabarcoding

 Assessment of the impact of pollutants on the diversity of microbial communities

 High-throughput sequencing (HTS) technologies have revolutionised the study of microbial communities, allowing the characterisation of species that cannot be detected by culture-dependent methods (around 99 % of total microbial diversity), and improving the taxonomic resolution provided by genetic fingerprinting techniques, such as DGGE and ARISA.

 At AllGenetics, we use DNA metabarcoding to obtain diversity data for various taxonomic groups (bacteria, archaea, protists, fungi, nematodes) from a wide variety of environments, including soil, freshwater, and marine ecosystems.
-By coupling DNA barcoding and high-throughput sequencing, DNA metabarcoding enables the simultaneous identification of multiple microbial taxa present in an environmental sample.

 With this approach, microbial ecotoxicology can now go beyond the use of a limited number of model microorganisms to investigations at the whole community level.
 This provides a more accurate assessment of the impacts of pollutants on microbial diversity, and the opportunity to search for better toxicity indicators for the entire microbial community.

 In addition, a more rapid and cost-effective analysis allows for an increase in the number of monitored communities over space (e.g., pollution-impacted vs. non-polluted environments) and time (e.g., before and after a remediation treatment).

 Step 1: We isolate DNA from different materials such as soil, water, sediments, etc.

 Step 2: We prepare DNA metabarcoding libraries for the target taxonomic group(s) -bacteria, archaea, protists, fungi, and/or nematodes-.
 For this we use universal or in-house-developed primer pairs.